Redninja106/Redninja106/README.md

 hobbyist programmer

-a fan of computer graphics, compilers, games & game engines
+a fan of computer graphics, compilers, game engines

 Some of my projects:
 - [SimulationFramework (My coolest one, please check it out)](https://github.com/Redninja106/simulationframework)